Six money questions to ask your partner before you commit

 If you received a gift of $10,000 tomorrow, how would you spend it?

 There’s no right answer.
 The point is to get you thinking about how you each think about money individually, and how you might handle it together.
+This is also often a good place to start the money conversation.
+Since it’s a hypothetical question you’re less likely to be defensive or emotional about your answer.

 Do you have any financial obligations I should know about?

-This one may make you both uncomfortable, but when it comes to debts (college and/or credit cards) or family obligations (financial responsibility for a sick parent, for example) honesty is the way to go.
-Remember, there’s no shame in carrying some debt, as long as you have a realistic and strategic plan to pay it down.
+This one may make you both uncomfortable, but when it comes to debts (college and/or credit cards) or family obligations (such as a financial responsibility for a sick parent) honesty is the way to go.
+You don’t want to be surprised with an outstanding bill or an account in arrears when attempting to buy a home in the future, for example.

 How do you envision dividing household expenses and who is going to be responsible for financial chores, such as paying bills, tracking expenses, and managing the budget?